Recursive Joint Simulation in Games: Two Objections to the Simulation Framework

 A distinct response, though, is that fundamentally, \textit{this} cannot be a simulation --- for example, because simulated consciousness is not real consciousness and my current experience is that of real consciousness.\footnote{ Specifically, the question of whether consciousness can be simulated is closely related to the question of whether functionalism \citep{sep-functionalism} or computationalism \citep{sep-computational-mind} about consciousness are true.
 Various arguments have been made against these views, including Searle's (\citeyear{Searle1980}) Chinese Room argument \citep{sep-chinese-room}, arguments from p-zombies \citep{sep-zombies}, and triviality arguments (see, for example, \citealt[][Sect.\ IV]{searle1990brain}; \citealt[][]{Chalmers1996}; \citealt{copeland1996computation}). } This response is typically based on an argument about our human experience, and we have nothing new to say about that here.
 But our paper, instead, is about {\em AI} agents.
 For AI agents, it is hard to see how this response could be accurate.
 We understand the fundamental physical principles involved in how an AI agent is instantiated on a computer, and there seems to be no important difference in this regard if the agent is instead instantiated inside a simulation on that same computer.
 There {\em is} a difference between whether it is interacting with the real world\footnote{ Of course, in the context of our paper, even the agents at the top level, i.e., those not being simulated by other agents, may not be acting directly in the physical world.
 Instead, they may be, for example, agents trading in the financial markets.
 The ``real world'' here should be taken to be whatever domain the agents actually care about. } as the environment, or with a simulated environment; but, given that we understand the agent's perception of that environment as coming through a stream of bits and only that stream of bits, we can, in principle, ensure that this stream of bits appears identical, whether it comes from a simulated environment or the real world.

 If there is a problem with this argument, we do not see it.
-Still, even if one were to somehow believe that conscious, human-level AI both is possible and would for some reason necessarily know that it was not in a simulation, presumably the framework of this paper would still apply to the far simpler AI agents which we have long had available, acting in a simple domain based on classical decision-theoretic principles.
+Still, even if one believed both that conscious, human-level AI is possible and that such AI could always tell when it is and is not in a simulation, this would only imply that indistinguishable simulations are impossible \textit{for this type of advanced AI}.
+In the meantime, we have long had available many less advanced agents that act in simple domains based on classical decision-theoretic principles.
+Since these agents routinely get tested and simulated without being able to tell the difference from deployment, they would be justified in having self-locating uncertainty.
+And while many agents do not reason about this uncertainty, we could easily get ones that do -- for example, by hard-coding such reasoning into a rule-based agent.